-In case you haven’t already heard, a 23-year-old man from Broken Arrow, Oklahoma made headlines this week when he shot and killed three teenage home invaders.
+In case you haven’t already heard, a 23-year-old man from Broken Arrow, Oklahoma made headlines last year when he shot and killed three teenage home invaders.
 The three teens had robbed the garage earlier that day, then returned to try the main house.
 They awoke Zach Peters, the homeowner’s son, who grabbed his AR-15 and defended himself against 3 armed and masked intruders.
 Max Cook, 19; Jacob Redfearn, 17; and Jake Woodruff, 16, were shot and killed.
-Cook’s 21-year-old girlfriend, get-away driver, and “robbery mastermind” Elizabeth Rodriguez was arrested and charged with three counts of both first degree murder and burglary.
-Her murder charges come from the felony murder rule which charges anyone involved in a felony with murder if a death occurs during or due to the felonious act.

 Now the family of one of the deceased criminals is complaining.
 They don’t believe it was fair that Peters was allowed to defend himself with an AR-15 when the criminals were only armed with knives and brass knuckles.